aome510/spotify-player/README.md

 ### Features

-- Minimalistic UI with an intuitive paging and popup system.
+- Minimalist UI with an intuitive paging and popup system.
-- Highly configurable, allow to easily customize application's shortucts or theme/colorscheme.
+- Highly configurable, allow to easily customize application's shortcuts or theme/color scheme.
 - Support a majority of Spotify features through a set of [commands](#commands).
 - Support multiple Spotify pages:
   - User library page